Dexter Press, Inc.

 Alpine-Alpa Cheese Chalet Stores, Hamilton, Ohio (Date Unknown)

-Vintage chrome postcard depicting a view of Alpine-Alpa Cheese Chalet Store building in Hamilton, Ohio.
+Vintage postcard showing a view of the Alpine-Alpa Cheese Chalet Store in Hamilton, Ohio.

 All American Soap Box Derby, Akron, Ohio (1957)

-Vintage postcard (c.
-1957) depicting the All American Soap Box Derby in Akron, Ohio.
+1957 vintage postcard showing the All American Soap Box Derby in Akron, Ohio.

 Aerial View of Goodyear Plant 1, Akron, Ohio (Date Unknown)

-Vintage postcard depicting the aerial view of Goodyear Plant 1 in Akron, Ohio.
+Vintage postcard showing an aerial view of Goodyear Plant 1 in Akron, Ohio.

 Ohio Turnpike, Youngstown, Ohio (Date Unknown)